It’s in each and all centuries been thus on this earth

 As a prize for this daring flight.

-Why we couldn’t take a rest in a cozy bed,
+So why we lingered not in a cozy bed,

-What did force us to sail through the vehement ocean?
+What compelled us to sail through the vehement ocean?

-For they don’t give light often — it’s the things of vast cost.
+For they give not light often — it’s the things of vast cost.

 Silence reigns.
 Only seagulls like lightning streaks,